The default R-values for wall (assembly) are referred from:

 - Wall Emissivity: The emissivity is defined as the fraction of energy being emitted relative to that emitted by a thermally black surface (a black body).
 Most objects have an emissivity between 0 and 1.
 The surface of a perfect black body has an emissivity of 1, objects with lower emissivities emit radiation at correspondingly lower rates.
 Cove.tool is referring ASHRAE Handbook – Fundamentals version 2009 for wall emissivity value.
-List of wall emissivity values can be found here.
+A list of wall emissivity values can be found here.

 - Wall Area - N: Total wall area for the North side of the building.

 - Wall Area - NE: Total wall area for the North-East side of the building.